|

 the plates are put on cars sitting on the lot as well as being test-driven.

-Often the period of use lasts just until purchase, after which many customers
+Here the period of use may last just until purchase, after which many customers

-discard them.
-While polystyrene can be fine in this type of situation,
+- While polystyrene can certainly be of use in this type of situation,

-unless you have a similar short-term need, you may be disappointed, which
+unless you have a very short-term need, you may be disappointed.
+This

 -